-Admission Requirements for Cape Breton University Undergraduate Programs for Cape Breton UI niversity Un dergradua ate Progi ams Required Courses ourses Recom Recommended Additional Required Cou Courses Program English Math Science 12 AD or AC Average Math Physics Bachelor of Arts 12 AD or AC 4 65% Bachelor of Arts Community Studies 12 AD or AC 4 65% Bachelor of Business Administration 12 AD or AC 12 AD or AC 12 AD or AC en 65% Bachelor of Hospitality and Tourism Management 12 AD or AC 12 AD or AC 12 AD or AC e 65% Bachelor of Science and Bachelor of Science Community Studies 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2 - 12 AD or AC 1 l· 65% 12 PC Bachelor of Science Nursing 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2 - 12 AD or AC 2 · - 70% Gr.
-11 and 12 Bachelor of Science in Human Nutrition (Transfer) 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2 - 12 AD or AC $^{\circ}$ + 65% Bachelor of Engineering Technology (Electronics & Controls) 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2-12 AD or AC ٢ 65% 12 AD or AC Bachelor of Engineering Technology (Environmental Studies) 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2-12 AD or AC 4 ٢ 65% 12 AD or AC Bachelor of Engineering Technology (Manufacturing) Completion of acceptable Te Completion of acceptable Technology diploma.
-Contact the Engineering department for information.
-Contact the Eng gineering depa artment for info ormation.
-Bachelor of Engineering Technology (Petroleum) 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2-12 AD or AC 4 Ļ 65% 12 AD or AC Bachelor of Technology (Emergency Management) Completion of degree or diple Completion of degree or diploma or relevant combination of education/work experience mbination of edu ucation/work e xperience.
-Bachelor of Technology (Nautical Science) Admission thr ough the Cana Admission through the Canadian Coast Guard College College Bachelor of Health Sciences (Public Health) 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC Chemistry and ٢ 65% 1-12 AD or AC 3 Bachelor of Engineering (Transfer) 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2 - 12 AD or AC 5 ٣ 65% 12 PC 12 AD or AC

-Legend AD - advanced AC - academic PC - pre-calculus

-1 Includes biology, chemistry, geology, and physics.
+Required Courses ourses Recon Recommended 100 Additional Required ပိ Courses Program English Math Science 12 AD or AC Average Math Physics Bachelor of Arts 12 AD or AC 4 92% ٠ Bachelor of Arts Community Studies 12 AD or AC 4 65% Bachelor of Business Administration 12 AD or AC 12 AD or AC 12 AD or AC er.
+65% Bachelor of Hospitality and Tourism Management 12 AD or AC 12 AD or AC 12 AD or AC 60 65% Bachelor of Science and Bachelor of Science Community Studies 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2-12 AD or AC + 85% 12 PC Bachelor of Science Nursing 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2 - 12 AD or AC + 70% Gr 11 and 12 Bachelor of Science in Human Nutrition (Transfer) 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2 - 12 AD or AC 85% Bachelor of Engineering Technology (Electronics & Controls) 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2- 12 AD or AC 1 965% 12 AD or AC Bachelor of Engineering Technology (Environmental Studies) 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2-12 AD or AC 1 65% 12 AD or AC Bachelor of Engineering Technology (Manufacturing) Completion of acceptable Te Completion of acceptable Technology diploma.
+Contact the Engineering department for Information.
+Contact the Eng gineering der partment for in formation.
+Bachelor of Engineering Technology (Petroleum) 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2-12 AD or AC 65% 12 AD or AC Bachelor of Technology (Emergency Management) Completion of degree or dipl Completion of degree or diploma or relevant combination of education/work experience imbination of edi ucation/work experience.
+Bachelor of Technology (Nautical Science) Admission thr ough the Cana Admission through the Canadian Coast Guard College College Bachelor of Health Sciences (Public Health) 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC Chemistry and 1-12 AD or AC - 9659 - Bachelor of Engineering (Transfer) 12 AD or AC 12 AD or AC 12 AD or AC 12 AD or AC 2 - 12 AD or AC + 965% 12 PC 12 AD or AC Includes biology, chemistry, physics and geology.
+Includes biology, chemistry, geology, and physics with biology and chemistry recommended.
+Legend AD - advanced AC - academic PC - pre-calculus Includes biology, chemistry, geology, and physics.
 (Environmental Science 12 can be used with biology, chemistry or physics).
-2 Includes biodogy, chemistry, and physics with biology and chemistry recommended.
-3 Additional sciences from biology, geology and physics with biology recommended includes biology, chemistry, geology, and physics with chemistry and physics recommended.
-(Environmental Science 12 can be used with biology, chemistry or physics).
+Includes biology, chemistry, and physics with biology and chemistry recommended.
+Additional sciences from biology, geology and physics with biology recommended.
+Includes biology, chemistry, geology, and physics with chemistry and physics ecommended.
+Includes biology, chemistry, geology, and physics with chemistry and physics recommended.
+Includes biology, chemistry or physics).